LRuttenCN/programmable-star/readme.md

 `sudo python3 <filename>.py`

 Different examples have different levels of complexity.
-Most are adapted from the modmypi repo to be standalone.
+Most are adapted from the modmypi repo to be standalone, but the `sweep.py` is my own creation and I'm very proud of :).

 Have fun!